 The TL;DR is that despite me hearing about it relatively early, it took me until 2020 (many years after leaving my job at the bank) to take the time to actually learn about Bitcoin.
-For a dissatisfied geek working for a broken financial system, I really had no excuse.
+For a dissatisfied geek who once worked in the broken financial system, I really had no excuse at this point.

 Once I discovered the rabbit hole that is Bitcoin however, I dived straight down it.
 The bottom is still nowhere in sight.
-Thankfully I’ve found guidance on the way thanks to the huge wealth of online resources that are provided so well and so freely by the Bitcoin community – books, websites, documentaries, blogs, podcasts, etc. I quickly learnt as much as I could and continue to do so.
+Fortunately I found guidance where needed on the way, thanks to the huge wealth of online resources that are provided so well and so freely by the Bitcoin community – books, websites, documentaries, blogs, podcasts, etc. I quickly learnt as much as I could and continue to do so.
 With not very much in the way of savings to begin with, after 6 months I was essentially ‘all in’ and running my own full node.
-I’ve been trying to add to my small stack of sats for my little family ever since.
+I’ve been trying to add to my small stack of sats for my little family (daughter born @ block 673298) ever since.

 This website is my way of attempting to contribute something to the Bitcoin community.
 If you think the domain name sounds familiar, this might explain.
 Feel free to submit a link of your own too.
 As this directory grows over time, hopefully it will become of more interest to more people.
 If you find this site useful and feel able to make a small donation towards its ongoing costs it would be massively appreciated!

 Keep on stacking.